 To advance oneself is delusion.

 To let things advance themselves is enlightenment

-With this understanding, we can easily let go of self-centeredness and practice selflessness with our life.
-It is how we are awake and how we help others.
+With this understanding, we can let go of self centeredness and practice selflessness with our life so that we can be awake and help others.

-But when my life is “important,” we can become careless, arrogant, foolish, and lazy, and act and speak without reflection.
+On the other hand, when our own personal life feels important, we will become careless, arrogant, foolish, and lazy, and act and speak without reflection.
 We risk becoming separate from people, and from life itself.

 We are ancient and immovable, as well as new and